clarklindeveloper/notes/angular - ultimateangular - advanced.md

 })
 export class AppComponent {
 	ctx = {
-		$implicit: "todd motto",
+		$implicit: 'todd motto',
-		location: "England, UK"
+		location: 'England, UK'
 	};
 }
 ```

 ## view encapsulation

 - 3 types (Emulated, Native, None)
 - encapsulation: ViewEncapsulation.Emulated (default)
 - encapsulation: ViewEncapsulation.Native
 - encapsulation: ViewEncapsulation.None

 - Emulated has a random hash after component, it emulates the effect of shadow dom,

 - Native allows you to create a dom tree inside a dom tree, it creates a #shadow-root, it copies styles across from example 1. has no random hash

 - None - opens up component to pass and inherit styles to other components, can get quite messy to manage, all components get the same shared style

 ## change detection strategy

 - how it works and how to make it faster
 - change detection runs everytime we change something
 - we can change the strategy to .OnPush
 - with Default angular checks each property and notifies DOM when property changes
 - the idea is to use immutable data structures as it is faster with .OnPush when a new object is swapped out
 - onPush is good for stateless components/dumb components faster rendering and calculations

 <!-- app.component.ts -->